In Greensboro, a core group of grassroots organizers advocated for many years with elected officials to adopt PB.

 One of their most successful strategies was holding mock PB processes around the city, in churches, schools and a homeless shelter.
 Their efforts paid off: Greensboro adopted PB in 2015.

-In our recent analysis of PB in the U.S. and Canada, Spoma provides suggestions for other grassroots advocates looking to bring PB to their communities.
+, Spoma provides suggestions for other grassroots advocates looking to bring PB to their communities.

 More and more PB processes are taking hold as a direct result of grassroots advocacy.
 If you’re interested in promoting PB to your elected officials, check out our research in the benefits of PB and resources for evaluating PB.
 And share them with your elected officials!